mesmith454/chicago-se-031521-mod3-code-checkpoint/README.md

 As a user, I can:

-- See the image received from the server, including its title, likes and comments when the page loads
+X- See the image received from the server, including its title, likes and comments when the page loads
 - Click on the heart icon to increase image likes, and still see them when I reload the page
 - Add a comment (no persistance needed)